 Charitable organizations and paid solicitors that solicit money or property in Alaska must comply with the Alaska Charitable Solicitations Act and Alaska Charitable Solicitation Regulations.
 Organizations or solicitors that register or intend to register with the Department of Law should thoroughly review Alaska statutes and regulations pertaining to charitable organization registration and solicitation.

-Failure to register with the Alaska Department of Law prior to soliciting charitable contributions violates the Alaska Charitable Solicitations Act and subjects the person to civil penalties under the Alaska Consumer Protect Act (AS 45.50.471 - AS 45.50.561).
+Failure to register with the Alaska Department of Law prior to soliciting charitable contributions violates the Alaska Charitable Solicitations Act and subjects the person to civil penalties under the Alaska Consumer Protection Act (AS 45.50.471 - AS 45.50.561).

 Alaska Charitable Solicitation Statutes